jslbk/demoqa_rest_assured/README.md

 </p>

 ____
-This repository contains a set of Java tests using the [RestAssured](https://rest-assured.io) library for various endpoints of the [Reqres.in](https://reqres.in/) API.
+This repository contains a set of Java tests using the [REST Assured](https://rest-assured.io) library for various endpoints of the [Reqres.in](https://reqres.in/) API.
 The tests cover registration scenarios as well as user retrieval scenarios.

 The contents of the Allure report for each test case include: